 Bangkok Museums

-a rich tapestry of Thai history and culture
+a rich tapestry of Thai history

 There are presently about 184 Bangkok museums in the city and these can be grouped into Palace museums, special museums, Kings' museums and community museums.